-How to save more when inflation makes your money count less
+How to Save More When Inflation Makes Your Money Count Less

 When it comes to spending power, inflation means that things cost more and that your money becomes less valuable.
 When a period of high inflation hits — like right now — you may want to consider changing up the way you handle your finances to help protect the value of your cash.

-"Inflation is a time for investors and savers to reevaluate their strategies," says Walter Russell, CEO of financial adviser firm Russell and Company.
+“Inflation is a time for investors and savers to reevaluate their strategies,” says Walter Russell, CEO of financial advisor firm Russell and Company.

 Through the Federal Reserve, the government tries to combat inflation on a large scale by raising the federal funds rate, which is the interest rate that commercial banks use to borrow and lend money to each other.